vigetlabs/is-it-viget/README.md

 - Open the ZIP to find the `AppIcon.appiconset` folder
 - In Xcode, open the `Assets.xcassets` folder and delete the existing `AppIcon`.
 - Drag the `AppIcon.appiconset` folder into your assets.

+## Distribution (Viget only)

+To distribute the app internally, check out the `release` branch and read the details at the end of the README.md.